nens/threedi-docs/source/i_checking_schematisations.rst

 Schematisation checker
 ----------------------

-The *schematisation checker* checks your 3Di schematisation (.sqlite file) for completeness and consistency between tables.
+The *schematisation checker* checks your 3Di schematisation (.gpkg file) for completeness and consistency between tables.
-With the checker you detect most database errors before uploading the schematisation to the 3Di servers for model generation.
+It detects most database errors before uploading the schematisation to the 3Di servers for model generation.

 In order to use the *schematisation checker* follow these steps:

-1. Start the Modeller Interface
+#.
+Start the 3Di Modeller Interface
-2. Add a connection to the schematisation database (*Layer* -> *Data Source Manager*, Select *SpatiaLite* on the left and create a *'New'* connection or connect to an existing connection)
-3. Open the *schematization checker* by opening the :ref:`3di_processing_toolbox` > 3Di > Schematisation > Check Schematisation.
+#.
+Open the processing algorithm in the :ref:`3di_processing_toolbox` > *3Di* > *Schematisation* > *Check Schematisation*.
-4. Select the SpatiaLite connection of the schematisation database and the location where to store the output of the schematisation checker.
-Click *run* to run the schematisation checker.
-Click *open* to open the output.
+#.
+Choose to the geopackage file you want to check
+#.
+Optionally, choose a location to store the outputs; otherwise, the output will be stored in a temporary file.
+#.
+Click *Run* to run the schematisation checker.
+The outputs are added to your project as a table layer.

-The output is a comma-separated value file, which can be opened in, for example, Excel.
-It contains 6 columns: *id, table, column, value, description and check*:
+The output contains six columns: *id, table, column, value, description and check*:

 - **id**: identification number of the row where a check encounters an error.
 - **table**: the table in which the error occurs.